zarf-dev/proposals/0033-registry-proxy/README.md

 Instead of custom code to create and sign certificates we could use the Kubernetes [certificate signing requests](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/) built in resources.
 The idea being that we could avoid having to maintain and rotate the certificate authority for the client and server certificates.

 This was rejected because the list of [Kubernetes signers](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#kubernetes-signers) is limited in what type of certificates they allow.
-Kubernetes does allow for a [custom signers](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#custom-signers), but a controller is required to support a custom signer and it would still have to own it's CA.
+Kubernetes does allow for a [custom signers](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#custom-signers), but a controller is required to support a custom signer and it would still have to own its CA.

 ### Dynamically manage injector lifecycle with controller